-We designed the Corporate Roadmap towards decarbonization by 2050, including the energy and concrete sectors, with 2030 targets of 224 g CO2/ kWh for energy and a 7.0% reduction of t/CO2eq in concrete.
-In 2024, as part of our cement roadmap, we reached 600 kg CO2eq/t of cementitious materials.
+We designed the corporate roadmap toward decarbonization by 2050, including the energy and concrete sectors, with 2030 targets of 224 g CO_2eq/kWh for energy and a 7.0% reduction of t/CO_2eq in concrete.
+In 2024, as part of our cement roadmap, we reached 600 kg CO_2eq/t of cementitious materials.

-Our alternative fuels program also enabled us to achieve a fossil fuel replacement rate of 56.0% at the Otavalo plant (Ecuador), 7.0% at Tehachapi Cement, in keeping with our commitment to energy transition.
+Our alternative fuels program also enabled us to achieve a fossil fuel replacement rate of 56.0% at the Otavalo Plant (Ecuador), 30.0% at Tehachapi Cement, and 12.0% at Drake Cement, in keeping with our commitment to energy transition.